pluralsh/polly/internal/template/docs.md

 Implementation: github.com/Masterminds/sprig/v3.first

 ##  float64
+Converts to a `float64`.

 Implementation: github.com/Masterminds/sprig/v3.toFloat64

 ##  floor
-Returns the greatest float value greater than or equal to input value.
+Returns the greatest float value greater than or equal to input value. `floor 123.9999` will return `123.0`.